CheeseYoon16/Game-Maze-Treasure-3D/README.md

 ## How to Run the Game
 There's two ways to play this game
-- Download file "Build.zip" and then unzip the file in your local computer
+- Download file "TileMap-ReportPresentation.exe" and enjoy!
-- Clone the project to your local PC and open Build/My Project.exe